prateeksawhney97/Detecting-Lane-Lines-P1/Finding Lane Lines - Project 1.md

 ### Potential shortcomings with my current pipeline:

 The only drawback is that when I try to run the "challenge.mp4" video, the lane lines are not recognised correctly.
-There is a ot of flickering and wrong detection in between when the road is curved left or right.
+There is a lot of flickering and wrong detection in between when the road is curved left or right.
 This means the current pipeline is not so good for curved roads.

+### Possible improvements: